vippsas/vipps-developers/README.md

 ## Limitations of the test apps

 * Push alerts do not work
-* There may be conflicts with the production apps, and we recommend to only have one of the apps installed
+* For iOS: There may be conflicts with the production apps, and we recommend to only have one of the apps installed

 ## iOS